British Rail Class 450

-The British Rail Class 450 Desiro are third-rail DC electric multiple unit (EMU) passenger trains that entered service during 2003.
-Used for outer-suburban services, they were built with both first- and standard-class accommodation.
+The British Rail Class 450 Desiro is a type of third-rail DC electric multiple unit (EMU) passenger train that entered service during 2003.
+Used for outer-suburban services, the units were built with both first- and standard-class accommodation.
 They have a maximum speed of 100 mph.

 The Desiro UK family also includes units of Classes 185, 350, 360, 380 and 444.

-Along with the Class 444 Desiro, the Class 450 units are operated by South Western franchise operator South Western Railway.
+Along with the Class 444 Desiro, the Class 450 units are operated by South Western Railway.

 Introduction

 In April 2001, 785 vehicles were ordered by South West Trains in order to complete the replacement of its slam-door rolling stock, in accordance with its franchise commitment to do so by 2005, as the slam-door trains, many of which were more than 40 years old, did not meet modern health and safety requirements.
 Introduction to service was delayed by the required power supply upgrades capable of powering the new trains, which feature air conditioning, a feature not present in the slam-door trains they replaced.
 In the December 2004 timetable change, the Class 450 Desiro began serving most intended routes, although introduction was delayed until June 2005 in some areas.
-The units are leased by Angel Trains to South West Trains.
+The units are leased by Angel Trains to South Western Railway.